hidetatz/kubecolor/README.md

 #### Zsh

-For zsh make sure these lines are present in your .zshrc file:
+For zsh make sure these lines are present in your zsh config file:
 ```shell
 # get zsh complete kubectl
 source <(kubectl completion zsh)